alimoghanni/alimoghanni/README.md

 ## 👨‍💻 What I Do

-- 🛠️ I specialize in C/C++ development and API design, with a focus on CAD systems and mathematical modeling.
+- 🛠️ I specialize in C/C++ and Java development and API design, with a focus on CAD systems and mathematical modeling.
 - 🌐 I love working on software architecture and algorithm design, constantly seeking to optimize and innovate.
 - 📱 Experienced in Qt and QML for building cross-platform applications with stunning user interfaces.
 - 🔍 I enjoy diving into data analysis and machine learning, turning data into actionable insights.